The following terms are used in dCache.

 The type of HSM which is connected to dCache as a tertiary storage system.
 The choice of the HSM type influences the communication between dCache and the HSM.
 Currently there are osm and enstore. osm is used for most HSMs (TSM, HPSS, …).

-A Large File Store is the name for a dCache instance that is acting as a filesystem independent to, or in cooperation with, an HSM system.
+A Large File Store is the name for a dCache instance that is acting as a filesystem independent of, or in cooperation with, an HSM system.
 When dCache is acting as an LFS, files may be stored and later read without involving any HSM system.

 Whether a dCache instance provides an LFS depends on whether there are pools configured to do so.
 The LFS option, specified for each pool within the layout file, describes how that pool should behave.
 This option can take three possible values: